-Catan playing time can takes 90 minutes or less and involves three or four players.
-Some of the expansion packs can make it a longer game and more players can extend game time as well.
-It is designed to keep a close competition in a positive way because this unique game rewards cooperation.
+Catan playing time can take 90 minutes or less and involves three or four players.
+Some of the expansion packs can make it a longer game and more players can extend the game time as well.
+It is designed to keep close competition in a positive way because this unique game rewards cooperation.
 In this game, one player’s success will benefit the others because a single roll can generate resources for multiple players.
 That is why if you only form a monopoly on a single resource you will never be able to win.
 You need to have a combination of different resources to get anywhere on the island.

 Strategy and ingeniousness will help you keep up in the game and trades are almost always mutually beneficial.